 - Acquired problems - forefoot deformities, such as bunions, hammertoes, digital neuromas, heel pain, tendonitis, acquired flat foot deformity, and late effects of clubfoot.

-The Foot and Ankle Service is located primarily on the main campus of the Washington University Medical Center at Barnes-Jewish Hospital as well as at The Sports and Orthopaedic Center in West St. Louis County.
-Surgery is performed both at Barnes-Jewish Hospital South and the Outpatient Orthopedic Center in Chesterfield on a weekly basis.
-Additional services are provided at the Veterans' Administration Medical Center and Shriners' Hospital for Children.
+The Foot and Ankle Service is located primarily on the main campus of the Washington University Medical Center at Barnes-Jewish Hospital as well as at the Washington University and Barnes-Jewish Outpatient Orthopedic Center in West St. Louis County.
+Surgery is performed both at Barnes-Jewish Hospital, Center for Advanced Medicine and the Outpatient Orthopedic Center in Chesterfield on a weekly basis.
+Additional services are provided at Shriners Hospitals for Children - St. Louis.

-The Foot and Ankle Service performs approximately 700 surgical cases per year with about two-thirds of these procedures being either outpatient or less than 24 hour admissions.
-There are approximately 7000 outpatient visits per year to the Foot and Ankle Service which represent approximately 2500 new patients per year.
+The Foot and Ankle Service performs over 800 surgical cases per year with about two-thirds of these procedures being either outpatient or less than 24 hour admissions.
+There are approximately 11,500 outpatient visits per year to the Foot and Ankle Service which represent approximately 3,000 new patients per year.

 The Foot and Ankle Service is made up of three primary faculty members, Jeffrey E. Johnson, M.D., Sandra E. Klein, M.D., and Jeremy J. McCormick, M.D.
-A post-graduate Foot and Ankle Fellow, a third year orthopaedic resident, an orthopaedic nurse with a large experience in both inpatient and outpatient orthopaedic nursing and medical assistants round out the service.
+A post-graduate Foot and Ankle Fellow, two orthopaedic residents, a nurse practitioner, an orthopaedic nurse with a large experience in both inpatient and outpatient orthopaedic nursing and medical assistants round out the service.
 A certified pedorthist/orthotist (for foot orthosis, shoe or brace fabrication) is available in the office.
-A certified prosthetist (prosthetic fabrication) is available on an as needed basis.
+A certified prosthetist (prosthetic fabrication) is available on an as-needed basis.
 This provides a "one-stop" visit for the patient to obtain comprehensive foot and ankle evaluations and treatment.

-Some foot and ankle problems are initially screened and treated non-operatively by a physical medicine and rehabilitation physician with a special interest in foot and ankle problems.
+Some foot and ankle problems are initially screened and treated non-operatively by the nurse practitioner or a physical medicine and rehabilitation physician with a special interest in foot and ankle problems.
 Referrals are then made to Drs.
-Johnson, Klein and McCormick for either further evaluation or surgery, as appropriate.
+Johnson, Klein and McCormick or nurse practitioner for either further evaluation or surgery, as appropriate.

-Clinical research is currently underway or recently completed in the areas of surgical treatment of osteomyelitis in diabetic feet and anatomical studies on blood supply to bones of the foot.
+Research opportunities are available for basic science or clinical projects, and one paper of publishable quality is required.
+Clinical research is currently underway or recently completed in the areas of surgical treatment of repeat ankle arthroscopy, foot drop, hallux rigidus, salvage of failed 1st MTP implants, late sequela of clubfoot deformity, and anatomical studies on blood supply to bones of the foot.

 Applications are available through the Orthopaedic Foot & Ankle Fellowship Match Program sponsored by AOFAS.
 For additional information, please contact: